hypertidy/controlledburn/README.md

 ```

 Points produce a `$points` table with one record per cell hit (no
-measure column — a point is either in a cell or it isn't):
+measure column — a point is either in a cell or it isn’t):

 ``` r
 pts <- as_geos_geometry(c("POINT (2 3)", "POINT (7 8)"))